-Document Title Shire of Northam Strategic Community Plan - 2012 - 2022 Relevant Strategies/ Actions Under each of the abovementioned objectives are a number of identified strategies with an associated implementation timeframe.
-The strategies are specifically for the purposes of achieving the Shire's vision of the Plan, which is as follows: Shire of Northam is a vibrant growing community, that is safe, caring and inclusive.
-We are recognised as a community that values our heritage, preserves our environment and promotes ou commerce. r Those strategies considered relevant to the town centre area are identified below.
-Facilitate the preservation of heritage buildings and significant sites Encourage development sympathetic to heritage sites and values Understand and acknowledge Aboriginal and European heritage through the provision of interpretive venues, materials and activities gh Promote new commercial and industrial development through appropriate zoning of land, provision of suitable infrastructure and efficient & effective business approval process Enhance the aesthetic environment to support business opportunities Infrastructure and Resources • Plan for the provision and delivery of transport services and infrastructure in the Shire in close consultation with the State and Federal governments and the local community Public Realm and Built Environment Ensure Council land use planning is in place and reflective of established objectives Provide a proactive and supportive service to (potential) land developed Undertake Urban & CBD renewal projects Identified connectivity The Plan relates to the entire local government area of Northam and is not specific to the Northam town centre specifically.
-Notwithstanding this, the Plan identifies a number of strategies that are considered relevant to the town centre, which have been developed through understanding the aspirations of the Shire's community.
+nity Plan - 2012 - 2022

+- tives are a number of identified strategies with an he strategies are specifically for the purposes of hich is as follows: - munity, that is safe, caring and inclusive.
+We are rheritage, preserves our environment and promotes our - e Town Centre area are identified below. - eservation of heritage buildings and significant sites; - opment sympathetic to heritage sites and values; and - acknowledge Aboriginal and European heritage through nterpretive venues, materials and activities. - mmercial and industrial development through ing of land, provision of suitable infrastructure and ive business approval process; and - thetic environment to support business opportunities. - vision and delivery of transport services and the Shire in close consultation with the State and ments and the local community. - and use planning is in place and reflective of established - ive and supportive service to (potential) land - & CBD renewal projects. - nment area of Northam and is not specific to the thstanding this, the Plan identifies a number of the Town Centre, which have been developed through re's community.